neuroforgede/docker-swarm-exporter/README.md

       summary: Manager {{ $labels.docker_swarm_node_description_hostname }} is not reachable.
 ```

-A monitoring solution based on the original swarmprom that includes this can be found at our [Swarmsible Stacks repo](https://github.com/neuroforgede/swarmsible-stacks)
+A monitoring solution based on the original swarmprom that includes this can be found [here](https://github.com/neuroforgede/promswarm)